google/open-vcdiff/README.md

 open-vcdiff is an encoder and decoder for the VCDIFF format, as described in [RFC 3284](http://www.ietf.org/rfc/rfc3284.txt): The VCDIFF Generic Differencing and Compression Data Format.

+You will need to first synchronize gflags and gtest by running `./fetch_prereq.bat` on Windows or `./fetch_prereq.sh` on other platforms.

 A library with a simple API is included, as well as a command-line executable that can apply the encoder and decoder to source, target, and delta files.
 For further details, please refer to [this link](https://github.com/google/open-vcdiff/wiki/How-to-use-openvcdiff).

 See [INSTALL](https://github.com/google/open-vcdiff/blob/master/INSTALL) for (generic) installation instructions for C++: basically